Mike Mazzei Campaign Logo

 The path to that outcome is not statewide saturation, but focused vote movement within a defined set of high-impact counties.

-Based on current positioning, the campaign must move approximately 70,000–100,000 voters to reach a competitive runoff range of 22–25%.
+Based on current positioning, including the debate from March 31st, the campaign must move approximately 90,000 voters to reach a competitive runoff range of 22–25%.

 This is achieved through a coordinated system of reach, frequency, and reinforcement—using television to establish broad visibility, digital delivery to control message repetition, and targeted follow-up channels to reinforce and stabilize support.